"भोपाल की हवा में है राजनीति | Bhopal's air is filled with politics"

 Language:

-Bhopal, the capital city of the Indian state of Madhya Pradesh, predominantly speaks Hindi, which is also the official language.
-A significant number of people also speak Urdu due to the city's historical connection with the language.
-English is commonly used in business and education sectors.
-Other regional languages such as Marathi, Sindhi, and Punjabi are also spoken among specific communities.
+Hindi is the official and most widely spoken language in Bhopal, the capital city of the Indian state of Madhya Pradesh.
+Urdu also holds a significant presence due to the city's rich historical connections with Muslim culture.
+English is commonly used in business and education, and various regional languages such as Bundeli and Malvi may also be heard.